Alex-Zeo/Buster/docs/architecture.md

 The structure keeps orchestrator, compiler, validation and best practice logic modular while grouping them under a single package.

+At a high level the bot is driven by the **BusterOrchestrator**.
+It receives commands from Discord and dispatches them to the `ReportCompiler` to gather messages and linked content.
+The resulting payload is checked by the `DataValidation` component before being scored with the `BestPractices` module and finally submitted to OFAC.

 ```text
 src/
   buster/